GlacioHack/geoutils/doc/source/georeferencing.md

 [AREA_OR_POINT metadata](https://gdal.org/user/raster_data_model.html#metadata).
-Pixels can be interpreted either as **"Area"** (the most common) where **the value represents a sampling over the region of the pixel (and typically refers to the upper-left corner coordinate)**, or as **"Point"** where **the value relates to a point sample (and typically refers to the center of the pixel)**, used often for DEMs.
+Pixels can be interpreted either as **"Area"** (the most common) where **the value represents a sampling over the region of the pixel (and typically refers to the upper-left corner coordinate)**, or as **"Point"** where **the value relates to a point sample (and typically refers to the center of the pixel)**, the latter often used for digital elevation models (DEMs).

 Pixel interpretation is stored as a string in the {attr}`geoutils.Raster.area_or_point` attribute.